 Engine Speed [rpm] 4000 4500 5000 5500

 Power [hp] 13 15 18 23

-BSFC percentage change 4 10 6 -1.7
+BSFC % Change 4 10 6 -1.7

 In 2007, a more detailed approach to stratified engine calibration was used in order to verify which mode of combustion was better for the cruise points of the engine map.
-Details of this analysis can be found in the 2007 Idaho CSC Design Paper [24].
-It was found that homogeneous combustion resulted in lower BSFC values.
+Details of this analysis can be found in the 2007 Idaho CSC Design Paper [23].
+It was found that homogeneous combustion resulted in lower brake specific fuel consumption (BSFC) values.
 Table 5 also shows the percent difference in BSFC values between homogeneous and stratified combustion for the engine speeds and power outputs.
 A positive number represents an increase in BSFC while a negative value is a decrease.
 Although there was a slight improvement at 5500 rpm, it was decided to pursue a homogeneous calibration strategy for the cruise points.

-For 2008, the same homogeneous cruise strategy was implemented.
-Even though the analysis was completed with 10 percent blended ethanol fuel, similar trends are expected to exist with E85.
+For 2010, the same homogeneous cruise strategy was implemented.
+Even though the analysis was completed with 10% blended ethanol fuel, similar trends are expected to exist with E2x.